ecmwf/metview-python/docs/grib.rst

    Interpolates ``fs`` from ECMWF model levels onto a set of pressure levels defined by ``pressures``.

-   :param lnsp: the logarithm of surface pressure field (model level 1!).
+   :param lnsp: logarithm of surface pressure field (model level 1!).
    :type lnsp: :class:`Fieldset`
-   :param fs: the fieldset to be interpolated (must contain model levels!).
+   :param fs: fieldset to be interpolated (must contain model levels!).
 Does not have to be sorted by level.
    :type fs: :class:`Fieldset`
-   :param list pressures: the list of target pressure levels in hPa.
-Does not have to be sorted by level.
+   :param list pressures: list of target pressure levels in hPa.
+Does not have to be sorted.
    :rtype: :class:`Fieldset`

-   Locations where interpolation is not possible are returned as missing.
+   At locations where the interpolation is not possible a missing value is returned.

    :Example: